Github73840134/SCON/README.md

 # SCON
 #### **S**emicolon **C**ut **O**bject **N**otation
-A better way to dictonary
+A better way to dictionary
 ## Build Info
-Version: 1.0
+Version: 1.0.1
-Build: Latest (Jan 20 2022 @ 6:21 PM EST)
+Build: Latest (Jan 21 2022 @ 9:05 AM EST)
-Platform: Stable
+Platform: Stable (Nothing could go wrong...
+Right?)
 ## Release Notes
-Inital Release
+- Fixed space issue
 ***
 ## Description:
 SCON (Pronounced: scone) is a versatile way for formmatting data and is loosely based on JSON, and can be used across multiple platforms.